Zero-1729/rocket/docs/Specification.md

 ### 4.0 Expressions :performing_arts:

-> "If built-in types and their literals are atoms, then **expressions** must be the Molecules" - Robert Nystrom [Creator of the Lox Language]
+> "If native types and their literals are atoms, then **expressions** must be the Molecules" - Robert Nystrom [Creator of the Lox Language]

 Basically expressions are just groupings of literals linked together by some operator or just more literals, the same way in English clauses are groups of words put together.
 E.g:-